OUR DIRECTOR

 Dr Keith Ronald Skene

 Dr Keith Skene was born in the beautiful cathedral city of Armagh in Northern Ireland, in 1965.
-Having gained a First Class Honours degree in Botany and a PhD in Ecology (during which time he was awarded the Australian Association of Rhodes Scholars Scholarship), Keith was appointed as a principal investigator in the world-renowned College of Life Sciences at the University of Dundee.
+Having gained a First Class Honours degree in Botany and a PhD in Ecology (during which time he was awarded the Australian Association of Rhodes Scholars Scholarship at RSBS, ANU), Keith was appointed as a principal investigator in the world-renowned College of Life Sciences at the University of Dundee.
 He has carried out research across the planet, from Kenya to Vietnam and from Australia to the West Indies.
 Currently, he is director of the Biosphere Research Institute, where he is responsible for vision enhancement, facilitation and development.
 He is also Lead of the Living Laboratory, University of Dundee.
 He is the author of five books and over forty papers in international peer-reviewed journals, applying ecology to global issues such as economics, sustainability and social progress.
 He regularly reviews papers for many of the leading international academic journals.

 Keith is a leading world expert in sustainability, a recent Stanford University analysis rating him in the top two percent of scientists globally.
 Keith has been a Visiting Research Fellow at both the University of Winchester Business School and the University of Leeds Business School and has been a consultant at the Centre for Low Carbon Futures, University of York.
 He has been a keynote speaker at conferences globally, while also regularly contributing to popular science events such as the Edinburgh Science Festival and Greenbelt Festival.
 Keith has made numerous appearances on radio and television documentaries and news programmes in the UK and the USA, including Countryfile, BBC World Service and GTV.
 He has served as co-ordinator of the European Plant Ecophysiology Consortium (EPEC), a consortium of eight European universities focusing on teaching and research and as National Consultant for Ecology in the Life Sciences Teaching Network Discipline for Ecology in the UK.
 He has represented Summer School Access Courses in Higher Education at the 15th Commonwealth Meeting of Leaders.